UNIRIS/uniris-core/README.md

 # uniris-core

-Welcome tp the UNIRIS node source repository !
+Welcome to the UNIRIS Node source repository !
 This software enables you to build the first transaction chain and next generation of blockchain focused on scalability and human oriented.

 UNIRIS features: